 This course introduces students to financial and accounting principles for the nonprofit executive.
 The vocabulary of finance, the tools for analysis of financial statememnts, the review of internal controls, and the basics of budgeting will help the student understand the role of the nonprofit manager in leading the organization to sound financial decisions.
 Required for the first year.

 AAD 612.
 Public Relations and Marketing the Arts

 Kearns 3 credits/fall and spring

 This course examines the development of internal and external public relations and marketing plans.
 It considers various approaches to maximize impact for different types, styles, and sizes of arts organizations.
 It examines the most productive uses of all forms of media.
 The course focuses on audience development and demographics, market segmentation, relationship products, promotional tools and tactics, e-marketing and uses of social media, research, customer service, and media relations.
 Required in the first year.

 AAD 613.
-Developing Financial Resources
+Fundraising and Financial Development

 James 3 credits/fall and spring

 This course prepares students to take a leadership role in the planning and management of a comprehensive development program for a non-profit arts organization.
 It focuses on annual giving by individual, corporate, and foundation donors and examines the value of face-to-face solicitation, donor benefits, events, mass mailings, telefunding, social media, and online giving to secure contributed income.
 Participants will learn to identify, cultivate, solicit and steward donors at all levels and to develop fundraising skills and instincts among an arts organization's board, staff, and volunteers.
 An introduction to capital, planned giving, and endowment campaigns rounds out this core offering.